 While most VPN apps try to connect to your nearest server by default, Malwarebytes Privacy doesn't have an 'Automatic' or 'Fastest' option.
 It seems to choose Sweden as a default, wherever you are, leaving you to choose your preferred location manually.

 Connection times were reasonable, at around 5 seconds.
-And the WireGuard protocol made for excellent performance, with UK download speeds reaching 780Mbps.
-We've seen faster - NordVPN (opens in new tab) got close to 900Mbps in recent tests - but it's better than a lot of big names (Windscribe (opens in new tab), Private Internet Access (opens in new tab) and Surfshark (opens in new tab) reached 400-500Mbps in recent testing.)
+And the WireGuard protocol is made for excellent performance, with UK download speeds reaching 780Mbps.
+We've seen faster - Surfshark reached 960Mbps in recent testing.

 The core VPN engine scored well in some areas.
 If you're connected to location A and switch to location B, for instance, most VPN apps close the first connection, leaving you unprotected until they establish the new one.
 Malwarebytes Privacy seems to use a temporary kill switch, blocking internet traffic for just those few unprotected seconds until the VPN is restored.
 Smart.

 Unfortunately, the actual kill switch was less useful.
 We sometimes found that when the kill switch was on, the app couldn't connect: it blocked our internet access so thoroughly, it couldn't even get online itself.
 Not so smart.